 What To Watch For

-Here are a few things to watch out for when it comes to bank bonuses:
+Here are a few things to know when it comes to bank bonuses:

 Before we get to any of the offers and how to evaluate them, remember that you will need to unfreeze (or thaw) your credit reports.
 You want to do this at least 14 days before you apply for an account or you risk being denied.
 Different banks use different bureaus so to be sure, I recommend unfreezing them all.